Evita (musical): Film adaptation

 Plans for a film directed by Ken Russell developed soon after the West End and Broadway openings.
 Much speculation of potential leads included Barbra Streisand or Liza Minnelli as Eva, and Barry Gibb or Elton John as Che.
 These plans never came to fruition.

 Russell has said that his own first choice for the film lead was Karla DeVito, who had come to fame in rock tours and on Broadway, where she had impressed the wife of Andrew Lloyd Webber.
-DeVito was screen tested for the role while in England shooting music videos for her solo album "Is This A Cool World or What?"
-DeVito's performance of "Don't Cry For Me, Argentina" in the screen test caused much positive buzz.
+DeVito was screen tested for the role while in England shooting music videos for her solo album Is This A Cool World or What?
+DeVito's performance of "Don't Cry For Me Argentina" in the screen test caused much positive buzz.
 Russell wrote that she brought viewers to tears (except Tim Rice – who wanted Elaine Paige, with whom he was romantically involved).
 Although Russell rejected the idea, Paige was screen tested twice.

 Russell's biography indicates that he met with Barbra Streisand, who dismissed the role immediately.
 He wrote that he then suggested Liza Minnelli.
 A year had passed between the first screen tests and Minnelli's, which Russell reports was amazing.
 Russell approached Stigwood with Minnelli's test, convinced she had the necessary talent and star quality, but he was soon told it was going to be Elaine Paige.
 Having already protested that idea, Russell quit the film.
 Years later when he saw Karla DeVito again, Russell addressed her as "My Evita."

 It was not until 1996 that Evita came to the big screen.
 Alan Parker directed the film, with Madonna in the title role, Antonio Banderas as Che and Jonathan Pryce as Perón.
-The film was nominated for five Academy Awards, winning one for Best Original Song ("You Must Love Me," composed especially for the film).
-Madonna received mixed reviews but received a Golden Globe Award for Best Actress – Motion Picture Musical or Comedy for her performance.
+The film was nominated for five Academy Awards, winning one for Best Original Song ("You Must Love Me," composed especially for the film) at the 69th Academy Awards.
+Madonna received mixed reviews but won the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy at the 54th Golden Globe Awards, where the film also won Best Picture–Musical or Comedy.
 The film was choreographed by Vincent Paterson.